guiston04/m1_proyect/README.md

 This will ask the user for two inputs.\
 First : Embassy or Consulate\
 Second : Country\
-Result: Dataframe with info on the nearest bicimad station and URL to get faster to google maps.
+Result: Dataframe with info on the nearest bicimad station, URL to get faster to google maps and the number of bikes that are available for use.
 The dataframe will be saved in folder that will create itself when running the script.
 The path to get to it will be informed with the result of the command.

 `python main_user_app.py -be all`